 Kathy has a different reason to be thankful.
 But let her tell it.

 This story doesn’t start out with the warm and fuzzies.
-It starts with pain, tears, anger, worry and frustration.
-It starts with a mom and a daughter on opposite sides of deep chasm.
+It starts with pain, tears, anger, worry, and frustration.
+It starts with a mom and a daughter on opposite sides of a deep chasm.
 I was convinced we’d never reach each other, and frankly, I was already giving up.
 I was in a place of pain.
 And whenever pain takes up residence in your heart, you carry it like a curse.
 I couldn’t figure out how we got so far apart, so fast.
 I felt as if I were screaming into a void.

 The MST program was first suggested to me by my daughter’s middle-school counselor, but I was sure it was a lot of hype and would be of very little help.
 There was nothing they could tell me to do that I hadn’t already tried.
 How were these people going to make anything happen?
 And if they thought they were going criticize me, if they thought they were going to judge me, they had another thing coming.
 No one was going to tell me I was a bad parent.
 And that was that.

 Meanwhile, that chasm was growing wider and wider.
 My daughter seemed so unreachable.
 It was as if I had never known her.
-It was heartbreaking, devastating and hopeless.
+It was heartbreaking, devastating, and hopeless.
 I was losing myself in the absolute sadness of it all.
 I cannot describe the ache that was centered in my chest.
 Sleepless nights.
 The nights I did sleep, I had nightmares.
-My daughter lost in the darkness and crying for me.
+My daughter was lost in the darkness and cried for me.
 Me searching for her, trying to find her, waking up with tears on my cheeks.
 I felt like a failure as a mother.
-That is a gut–wrenching battle that never gets easier.
+That is a gut-wrenching battle that never gets easier.

 I saw my precious little girl drifting further and further away—and then, the fear set in.
 Crippling anxiety-ridden fear.
 Scared to death I’d lose her and very aware that I’d begun to lose myself.
 I cannot express adequately what that feels like other than to say it’s like standing on a cliff beginning to give way.
 You feel the ground beneath you crumbling, and there’s nothing to grab onto.
 You know it’s only a matter of time before you lose your balance and fall.
 It’s terrifying, and constantly living in that state takes a toll on every single reserve of strength you may have.
 And my strength was fading fast.
 I had had surgery.
 My father died.
 I was struggling with depression.

-In desperation, I agreed to the MST program and decided the only way to truly benefit from it was to throw myself into the program and get rid of any pre-conceived notions I may have had.
+In desperation, I agreed to the MST program and decided the only way to truly benefit from it was to throw myself into the program and get rid of any preconceived notions I may have had.
 I needed to be 100 percent committed and willing to do whatever it took to be successful.
 I had to open the door and face whatever was on the other side.

 And thank God, it was Brenda, the MST therapist.
-Thank God it was someone who not only came armed and ready to fight, but someone who invested herself into this painful and scary world in which my daughter and I were dwelling.
+Thank God it was someone who not only came armed and ready to fight but someone who invested herself into this painful and scary world in which my daughter and I were dwelling.
 Brenda never hesitated for a second.
 She just jumped right into the middle of that chasm.
 Taking my hand, she looked me in the eye and said, “You are not alone, you are not a failure, and I am going to help you get your daughter back.”
 And I am very thankful that she didn’t take one look and run screaming for the way out.

 Was it easy?
 No, it was not.
 It was hard work.
 But the miraculous thing I discovered was my motivation to keep going.
 The very person, me, who was convinced it wouldn’t work was beginning to see that I was the vehicle to make it work.
 I was in the driver’s seat, and Brenda was riding shotgun on the passenger’s side, encouraging me, pointing out roadblocks, guiding me through detours, navigating the journey with me—and giving me the tools I needed to build a bridge to my daughter.
 If I got discouraged, she’d gently steer me back onto the road, reminding me that the work I was doing was important and critical to my relationship with my daughter, who was naturally going to resist the changes that I was incorporating.